Skip navigation

 Good Practice: Animal Rehabilitation

-1. The public, who have had an animal treated with animal rehabilitation and were told it was “animal physiotherapy.”
+1. The public, who have had an animal treated and were told it was “animal physiotherapy.”

 2. Veterinary practices, asking about involving physiotherapists in the rehabilitation of animals.

-3. Physiotherapists, who also want to provide animal rehabilitation.
+3. Physiotherapists who want to provide animal rehabilitation.

 What is the legislative framework?